David Cooke Gibson

 David Cooke Gibson (4 March 1827 – 5 October 1856) was a Scottish painter and poet.

 Early life

 Gibson was born in Edinburgh in 1827, the son of a portrait-painter who died early of tuberculosis, leaving a widow, David, and a daughter.
 After four years at Edinburgh High School, he was admitted to the Trustees' Academy.
 Here he passed through the ornamental class under Charles Heath Wilson, studied the collection of plaster casts of antique sculptures under Sir William Allan, and attended the colour class and life class under Thomas Duncan.

 Before he was seventeen years of age he was the chief support of his mother and sister, resigning all chance of a college career to devote himself to portrait-painting.
 His mother, Ann Gibson, died soon after September 1844, and his sister in December 1845 of tuberculosis.
 Gibson had acquired the same disease.

-He was a social favourite, fond of dancing, an excellent mimic, eminently handsome and graceful, though diminutive in figure.
+He was described as a social favourite, fond of dancing, an excellent mimic, eminently handsome and graceful, though diminutive in figure.